Joshua Claybourn: Legal work

 Claybourn is an attorney with the law firm of Jackson Kelly, where he represents governmental entities, public officials, businesses, and corporations.
 His legal work often focuses on constitutional law, separation of powers, intellectual property, and the limits of executive authority.
 In 2020, he co-authored an article in the Indiana Law Review with Abby DeMare advocating for greater legislative checks on executive emergency powers.
 Claybourn also served as co-counsel in a civil suit against the State of Indiana and Governor Eric Holcomb, alleging that certain executive orders issued during the COVID-19 pandemic exceeded the governor's constitutional authority.
 The case was ultimately dismissed as moot after Governor Holcomb rescinded the challenged orders, and the Indiana Court of Appeals later affirmed the dismissal.

 In 2025, Claybourn organized and co-authored a high-profile amici curiae brief filed in V.O.S.
 Selections, Inc. v.
 Trump and Learning Resources v.
 Trump, federal lawsuits challenging President Donald Trump's tariff and import tax program.
 The brief brought together a coalition of constitutional scholars, former judges, and senior public officials from across the political spectrum.
 Signatories included Steven Calabresi, co-founder of the Federalist Society; constitutional scholars Michael McConnell and Richard Epstein; former Attorney General Michael Mukasey; former U.S. Senators George Allen, John Danforth, and Chuck Hagel; and prominent legal academics Harold Koh, Alan Sykes, and Gerard Magliocca.
 The "McConnell/Claybourn brief" emphasized that the endurance of the American Republic depends not only on democratic elections but also on the faithful preservation of the Constitution's structural limitations on executive power.
 Claybourn elaborated on these concerns in a Wall Street Journal op-ed, emphasizing the importance of maintaining the Constitution's structural limitations on executive authority.
-The brief proved influential in two district courts and an appellate court overturning Trump's tariffs.
+The brief proved influential in two district courts and an appellate court in overturning Trump's tariffs.
+The Supreme Court affirmed that the tariffs were illegal.